Emotion Wheel – Identify and Understand Your Feelings

 Why this can help

-Our interactive Emotion Wheel is made to help people work with their emotions.
-Sometimes it’s not easy to understand what you’re feeling, what’s behind that feeling, or how to help yourself in the moment.
+Our interactive wheel of emotions is designed to help you understand what you feel and develop emotional regulation skills in a simple, gentle way.
+Sometimes it’s not easy to recognize what’s going on inside, what’s behind a feeling, or how to support yourself in the moment.

 What you’ll find inside